 Q2: Does Nike still lead in 2025?

-Yes — in running, training, women’s performance, and footwear technology.
+Yes — especially in running, training, women’s performance, and footwear technology.

 Q3: Are Nike products worth the higher price?

-Often yes — due to durability, comfort, and long-term performance.
+Often yes, because of durability, comfort, and long-term performance.

 Q4: Which brands are catching up?